aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 <td>12</td>
 <td>Performing any changes on the list of owners such as adding new owners, removing owners, swapping owners should ensure that the number of required signature, for the multi-signature account remains valid.</td>
 <td>Critical</td>
-<td>The following function as used to modify the owners list and the required signature of the swap_owner, swap_owners, swap_owners_and_update_signatures_required, update_signatures_required.
+<td>The following function as used to modify the owners list and the required signature of the account: add_owner, add_owners, add_owners_and_update_signatures_required, remove_owner, remove_owners, swap_owner, swap_owners, swap_owners_and_update_signatures_required, update_signatures_required.
 All of these functions use update_owner_schema function to process these changes, the function validates the owner list while adding and verifies that the account has enough required signatures and updates the owner's schema.</td>
 <td>Audited that the owners are added successfully. (add_owner, add_owners, add_owners_and_update_signatures_required, swap_owner, swap_owners, swap_owners_and_update_signatures_required, update_owner_schema) Audited that the owners are removed successfully. (remove_owner, remove_owners, swap_owner, swap_owners, swap_owners_and_update_signatures_required, update_owner_schema) Audited that the num_signatures_required is updated successfully. (add_owners_and_update_signatures_required, swap_owners_and_update_signatures_required, update_signatures_required, update_owner_schema)</td>
 </tr>